MicrosoftDocs/customer-voice/cv-docs/manage-surveys.md

 ## Move a survey

 You can move a survey to a different project in the same environment.
-This helps you group similar surveys in one project.<!--Suggested.-->
+This helps you group similar surveys in one project.

 **What's moved with the survey?**